 Can external wall insulation damage health?

 With cavity wall insulation, walls are often filled with blown fibreglass or urea formaldehyde, which some say can have health impacts.
-EPS and mineral wool (the insulation component of the system) come in solid blocks, meaning they won’t break up and release fibres.
+EPS, wood fibre and mineral wool (the insulation component of the system) come in solid blocks, meaning they won’t break up and release fibres.
 The insulation boards are also sealed within an impermeable coat of render.

 Does external wall insulation encourage the growth of algae?